 Year-End Option Exercise and Option Value Table.
 The following table sets forth information concerning the number and value of unexercised options to purchase common stock held by the named executive officers.
-There was no public trading market for our common stock as of December 31, 2002.
-Accordingly, the values of the unexercised in-the-money options have been calculated on the basis of the estimated fair market value at December 31, 2002 of \$16.98 per share, as determined by our board of directors, based on comparable market values of similar companies and discounted cash flows valuation techniques.
-The vesting of options indicated as unexercisable in the following table accelerate upon the closing of this offering.
+The values of the unexercised in-the-money options have been calculated on the basis of the closing price of our common stock on the New York Stock Exchange on December 31, 2003.

-Aggregated Option Exercises in Fiscal Year Ended December 31, 2002 And Fiscal Year-End Option Values
+Aggregated Option Exercises in Fiscal Year Ended December 31, 2003 And Fiscal Year-End Option Values

-Value of Unexercised

-Number of Shares Acquired Number of Securities Underlying Unexercised Options at Fiscal Year-End Options Jnexercised -Money at Fiscal -End l Options Year Using Ini Offering e-Money s at Fiscal r-End itial Publ g price of per share ic Name in Exercise Value Realized Exercisable Unexercisable Exer Exercisable Unexercisable Exer cisable Une xercisable
+Number of Shares Acquired Number of Securities Underlying Unexercised Options at Fiscal Year-End Value of Unexercised In-The-Money Options at Fiscal Year-End

-J. Mario Molina, M.D. \$ - \$ \$ \$ \$ John C. Molina, J.D.
-George S. Goldstein, PhD.
-80,000 80,000 9 98,000 99 98,000 1,00 00,000 1, 000,000 Mark L. Andrews, Esq.
-128,800 48,000 1,8 68,780 59 98,800 1,8 72,000 - 1 600,000 Richard A. Helmer, M.D.
-57,120 ĺ 7 12,572 ĺ 1 714,000
+Name in Exercise Value Realized Exercisable Unexercisable Exercisable Unexercisable

+J. Mario Molina, M.D. \$ - \$ - \$ -

+John C. Molina, J.D.

+George S. Goldstein, Ph.D.
+160,000 3,316,800

+Mark L. Andrews, Esq.
+12,000 277,200 164,800 3,648,304

+M. Martha Bernadett, M.D.